Roman Catholic

 After the German and Russian invasion of Poland in 09.1939 and the start of World War II, after the start of the Russian occupation, arrested in 1940 by the genocidal Russian NKVD organization.

-Held in Lutzk prison.
+Held in Lutsk prison.

 Released in 1941.

-After German attack on 22.06.1941 of their erstwhile ally, the Russians, and the start o German occupation, during the «Genocidium Atrox» — genocide, known also as „Volyn massacres”, perpetrated by Ukrainians on the defenseless Polish population — in connection with the abandonment of the Ukrainian Autocephalous Orthodox Church and the transition under the jurisdiction of the Moscow Patriarchate of the Russian Orthodox Church, threatened with death (beginning of 08.1943).
+After German attack on 22.06.1941 of their erstwhile ally, the Russians, and the start of German occupation, during the «Genocidium Atrox» — genocide, known also as „Volyn massacres”, perpetrated by Ukrainians on the defenseless Polish population — in connection with the abandonment of the Ukrainian Autocephalous Orthodox Church and the transition to the jurisdiction of the Moscow Patriarchate of the Russian Orthodox Church, threatened with death (beginning of 08.1943).

 At the end of 08.1943 or at the beginning of 09.1943 kidnapped from his residence in Volodymyr–Volynskyi.